Terri Green Logo 500.173

 Robert James McCrae, nephew of Sir Colin Cavendish.

 Two weeks later when the wedding took place on a cool but clear day in December the church was overflowing with all manner of people.
-There were swordsmen aplenty and the mothers of countless babies Grandma Jones and Lucinda had helped bring into the world.
-There was a smattering of esteemed guests, one of them being the groom’s sister Rosalind, a Lady in Waiting to Queen Anne, another, Sir John Harrington, who had charge of the Princess Elisabeth at his country manor.
+As well as swordsmen aplenty and the mothers of countless babies Grandma Jones and Lucinda had helped bring into the world there were several guests with royal connections, including the groom’s sister Rosalind, a Lady in Waiting to Queen Anne, and Sir John Harrington, who had charge of the Princess Elisabeth at his country manor.

 On the short walk from the church to Whitefriars the festivities really got underway.
 Half a dozen pipers were piping some rousing Highland airs, and a young woman with bouncing red curls rode astride a donkey named James the First.
 The donkey’s owner, a woman scandalously dressed like a man and smoking a pipe, led the revelers in a medley of bawdy songs.